 - First Aid Manual – Free student handbooks are provided but are not required for training activities.
 The manual incorporates the latest first aid information and is a student resource providing additional information not covered under the training package core knowledge.
-It provides the student with an easy to read reference for Cardiopulmonary Resuscitation.
+It provides the student with an easy-to-read reference for Cardiopulmonary Resuscitation.

-- PowerPoint – This presentation is interactive with videos and customised to include examples and scenarios that are relevant to the real-life first aid and CPR emergencies which the student may face providing them with the skills and confidence to respond to a situation where emergency life support or basic first aid may be required.
+- PowerPoint – This presentation is interactive with videos and customised to include examples and scenarios that are relevant to the real-life first aid and CPR emergencies that the student may face providing them with the skills and confidence to respond to a situation where emergency life support or basic first aid may be required.

-Skills Force Australia provides the following equipment for use during the face to face training for the student to undertake scenario-based assessment.
+Skills Force Australia provides the following equipment for use during the face-to-face training for the student to undertake scenario-based assessment.

 - Adult and infant resuscitation manikins in line with ARC Guidelines for assessment of CPR procedures